 Our analysts check to see if the charity lists Board members on its website.
 Publishing this information enables donors and other stakeholders to ascertain the make up of the charity's governing body.
 This enables stakeholders to report concerns to the Board.
 Charity Navigator does not cross-check the Board members listed on the website with that reported on the Form 990 because the latter often isn't available until more than a year after the charity's fiscal year ends.
 In that time, the charity's Board members may have changed and the charity typically reflects those more recent changes on the website.
 In other words, since the Form 990 isn't especially timely, it can not be used to verify the Board information published on the charity's site.

 If a charity does not publish board members on its website, then we deduct 4 points from its Accountability and Transparency score.

-Category/Cause: We classify charities in nine groups or Categories based on their respective services.
+We classify charities in eleven groups or Categories based on their respective services.
 A Category represents a broad area of charitable activity (e.g., Health).
 We further divide the charities in each Category into smaller groups or Causes.
 Each Cause refers to a more narrowly defined area of charitable activity (e.g., Medical Research).
-Each broad Category contains 2 or more specific Causes.

 Charities are required to list their CEO's name and compensation on the new 990, an issue of concern for many donors.
 Our analysts check to be sure that the charities complied with the Form 990 instructions and included this information in their filing.